 Now, most rookies would have been happy just to have been part of a pennant winning team, but not so with Wade Lefler.
 He felt that his clutch hitting played a significant part in the team’s two-game margin over New York.
 His complaints spilled over into the press and suddenly Washington banished him back to the Bush Leagues.

 By this time Lefler was 29 and a practicing lawyer in the off season.
 He didn’t really need baseball anymore, and playing in the low minors just didn’t have the appeal it once had.
-He gave his Memphis assignment the old college try, hitting .309, but hung up the spikes after the season ended.
-Lefler focused on his practice, becoming a well-respected attorney in Newton, North Carolina.
+In Memphis, Lefler gave it the old college try, hitting .309, but hung up the spikes after the season ended.
+He then focused on his law practice, becoming a well-respected attorney in Newton, North Carolina.

 So, while Wade Lefler wasn’t one of the 1921 Orioles starters, he was by default a regular, playing more positions than anyone else on the club, all the while batting north of the .300 mark.
 Without his bat and versatility, Baltimore might not have won consecutive pennants from 1919-1921.